- The Learning Environment

 About Our Facilities

-The Department of Transnational Studies is housed in 1010 Clemens Hall and has two dedicated seminar rooms.
+The Department of Africana and American Studies is housed in 1010 Clemens Hall and has two dedicated seminar rooms.
 The department holds classes in centrally scheduled space throughout the campus, which includes traditional classes and lecture halls that can accommodate the program’s teaching philosophies.

 About Our Faculty

-The American Studies program has core faculty within the Department of Transnational Studies and they consist of internationally and nationally renowned scholars who have been awarded prestigious awards for advocacy work, writing various texts and articles, and teaching cross-cultural courses.
+The American Studies program has core faculty within the Department of Africana and American Studies and they consist of internationally and nationally renowned scholars who have been awarded prestigious awards for advocacy work, writing various texts and articles, and teaching cross-cultural courses.

 Faculty List Directory